 “...data should be always synced web to mobile … Users get pissed off when they have to redo the same things when switching to phone if the same things do not appear on mobile.”
 Ameer Haider, Novatore Solutions

-The Starbucks rewards app can be recognized as a top performer when it comes to omni-channel marketing experiences.
+The Starbucks rewards app can be recognised as a top performer when it comes to omni-channel marketing experiences.
 They have both online and offline channels.
 When a purchase is made you get a free rewards card, however, this is not a traditional customer loyalty program.
 Starbucks makes it possible to check and reload your card via phone, website, in-store, or on the app.

 Any changes to your profile or card are updated across all channels, in REAL-TIME!

-No longer do you need to panic standing in line to get a coffee when you realize you don’t have enough on your balance.
+No longer do you need to panic standing in line to get a coffee when you realise you don’t have enough on your balance.
 All you need to do is reload it and the cashier will know it’s been updated by the time you swipe your card.

 - Consistency Is Key

-Uprise VSI states that you need to have a “consistent message at every touchpoint” this refers to both online and offline touchpoints.
+Uprise VSI states that you need to have a “consistent message at every touchpoint” this refers to both online and offline touch-points.

 “Having a consistent experience regardless of touchpoint makes the customer journey better and improves conversion rates.
-It should also simplify and unify our customer touchpoints by having a clear and single user journey flow.”
+It should also simplify and unify our customer touch-points by having a clear and single user journey flow.”
 Adrian Gradinaru, Sailo

 An excellent example of a company who has their omni-channel consistency to the highest standard is Disney.
 It begins with their websites, as they are all mobile-responsive, something you don’t see happening very often.
 In the Disney theme park you can use your mobile app to locate the attractions you want to see, as well as view the estimated wait time for each of them.
 Plus, the Magic Band program acts as a hotel room key, photo storage device for any pictures taken of you with Disney characters, and a food ordering tool.
 Throughout all their platforms Disney’s branding and messaging is all kept consistent, all for the convenience and experience of the users.